QR5.7.1 The Simulation Hypothesis

 QR5.5.4 One Field For All

-The unification of the fields of gravity, electricity, and magnetism has long been a dream of physics.
-The electro-magnetic field united the latter but gravity resisted, and the many fields of the standard model made it unlikely that one field could generate all its particles.
+The unification of gravity, electricity, and magnetism has long been a dream of physics, but while virtual photons unified electricity and magnetism, virtual gravitons couldn’t explain gravity.
+Then, as the standard model invented particles to explain forces, the dream was lost, because one field couldn’t generate all its particles.

-However if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream re-emerges, as the fields to be unified reduce to three again.
-Their unification could be called the gravito-electro-magnetic field, but the quantum field is simpler.
+But if the strong, weak, and Higgs fields are unnecessary inventions (4.5.3), the dream of a unified field theory re-emerges, as the fields to unify are again just gravity and electro-magnetism.
+This unification could be called the gravito-electro-magnetic field, but the quantum field is simpler.

-What is the quantum field of this model?
-In simple terms, it is the wave values that quantum theory uses to explain light and matter.
-Schrödinger’s equation describes how these waves spread, but not why they collapse at a point in a physical event.
-This model does, as processing waves that overload the network will restart at a point.
-This then allowed matter to be exteme light constantly restarting in a standing wave (4.5.8), with three distinct properties:
+What then is the quantum field?
+In simple terms, it is the quantum values that explain light and matter in quantum theory.
+Schrödinger’s equation describes how these values spread, but not why they collapse to a point in a physical event, however processing that overloads a network can do just that (restart at a point).
+This allows matter to be a standing wave overload that constantly restarts (4.5.8), with three different properties:

 1. Mass.
-The net process result from +1 to -1 in one or more dimensions.
+The net process value from +1 to -1 in one or more dimensions.

 2. Charge.
 The net process remainder from +1 to -1 in one or more dimensions.